thingsinjars/opensourcesnacks/site/contents/pumpkin-spice.md

 Variation
 ---

-Replace the sesame seeds with 0.5 cup almond flakes for a Kinda Korma variation.
+Also works well with just pumpkin seeds.

+Sprinkle over yoghurt for a healthy, autumnal breakfast.